Important Legal Disclaimer

 Birmingham 2025:

-They look similar.
-But Birmingham costs less to enter, grows faster, and has higher rent growth.
-For 2025-2028, Birmingham looks better.
+They look alike, but Birmingham costs less to enter and grows faster.
+It also has higher rent growth, so for 2025-2028, Birmingham looks better.

 Manchester: Still Good, No Longer Top